Accrington: Education

 The college in the town centre is Accrington and Rossendale College; nearby universities include University Centre at Blackburn College, and the University of Central Lancashire in Preston.

 Landmarks

 Haworth Art Gallery

-The Haworth Art Gallery was previously a mansion named as Hollins Hill Mansion.
-The museum houses a collection of Tiffany glassware presented to the town by Joseph Briggs, an Accrington man who had joined Tiffany's in the late 19th century and eventually became art director and assistant manager.
-It is situated in Haworth Park on Manchester Road.
+The Haworth Art Gallery is an art museum located in Accrington, Lancashire, England.
+The gallery is housed in a Tudor-style mansion, originally known as Hollins Hill, which was built in 1909 by William Haworth, a local cotton manufacturer.
+Upon his death in 1913, William Haworth bequeathed the mansion and its surrounding parkland to the people of Accrington.
+The gallery opened in 1921.

+The Haworth Art Gallery holds the largest public collection of Tiffany glass in Europe, known as the Tiffany Glass Collection.
+The collection was donated by Joseph Briggs, an Accrington native who worked for the famous American artist and designer Louis Comfort Tiffany.
+In addition to the Tiffany Glass Collection, the gallery holds a range of artwork, including 19th and 20th-century oil paintings, watercolours, prints, and sculptures.

+The Haworth Art Gallery also holds temporary exhibitions showing contemporary art by local and national artists.

 The Viaduct

 The Viaduct is a bridge which has a railway line on it, it goes through the town and has many storage units and shop on sale by National Rail.
 The Viaduct ends at the Accrington Eco Station.

 Town Hall

 Accrington Town Hall was built in memory of Sir Robert Peel and opened as the Peel Institute in 1858; it is also listed.